isc-projects/bind9/doc/notes/notes-9.17.4.rst

 New Features
 ~~~~~~~~~~~~

+- A new configuration option ``stale-cache-enable`` has been introduced
+  to enable or disable keeping stale answers in cache.
+[GL #1712]

 - ``rndc`` has been updated to use the new BIND network manager API.
   This change had the side effect of altering the TCP timeout for RNDC
   connections from 60 seconds to the ``tcp-idle-timeout`` value, which